Association and Consolidation: Evolutionary Memory-Enhanced Incremental Multi-View Clustering: Preliminaries

-Non-convex methods have been proven \cite{zhong2015nonconvex} to approximate the tensor rank more accurately, and thus have become the current dominant technical paradigm in traditional multi-view clustering \cite{guo2022logarithmic,long2025tlrlf4mvc,ji2025anchors}.
-Let $\{\mathbf{X}_t\}_{t=1}^T\in\mathbb{R}^{n\times d_t}$ be multi-view data with $T$ views, where $d_t$ is the dimension of the view and $n$ is the sample number.
+In technical implementation, a core challenge of multi-view clustering is fusing information from diverse views to obtain consensus representations.
+Recently, representing multi-view data as tensor and leveraging low-rank constraints to capture their underlying high-order correlations has become the mainstream technical paradigm in this field ~\cite{ChenWZC24,guo2022logarithmic,long2025tlrlf4mvc,ji2025anchors}.
+This paradigm provides powerful mathematical tools for modeling knowledge consolidation.
+However, minimizing the tensor rank is a nonconvex and NP-hard problem ~\cite{zhong2015nonconvex,PengKCKCC24}.
+To address this challenge, researchers have proposed nonconvex alternatives, which can more efficiently approximate the tensor rank.
+Let $\{\mathbf{X}_t\}_{t=1}^V\in\mathbb{R}^{n\times d_t}$ be multi-view data with $V$ views, where $d_t$ is the dimension of the view and $n$ is the sample number.
 We can optimize the following objective function to achieve our goal.